Therapeutic counselling, commonly known as therapy, is the process of discussing and working through personal issues that impact you emotionally.

 If you are new to counselling, it is completely normal to feel apprehensive about sharing your deepest feelings and secrets with someone who is essentially a stranger.
 I want to reassure you that I will never pressure you to discuss anything you are not ready to share.
 I will follow your lead, as the initial sessions are crucial for building a strong therapeutic relationship.

-Together, we will get to know each other, fostering trust and understanding as we work towards helping you reach a place you aspire to be.
+Together, we will get to know each other, fostering trust and understanding as we work towards helping you reach a place of personal growth that you aspire to be.

 Even if you have experienced counselling before, your journey with me may feel very different.
 Each counsellor has their unique style, and one of the most critical elements of successful counselling is finding the right match for you.
 As in life, if you don't connect with someone, it's challenging to open up to them.